froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-2.0-root-YAML-files.md

 ## Basic .yml files
 The following ones are very common and can be found in many Drupal modules:
-* openy.info.yml ([documentation](https://www.drupal.org/docs/8/creating-custom-modules/let-drupal-8-know-about-your-module-with-an-infoyml-file)) - defines Open Y as a profile, defines its name and dependecies
+* openy.info.yml ([documentation](https://www.drupal.org/docs/8/creating-custom-modules/let-drupal-8-know-about-your-module-with-an-infoyml-file)) - defines Open Y as a profile, defines its name and dependencies
 * openy.libraries.yml ([documentation](https://www.drupal.org/docs/8/creating-custom-modules/adding-stylesheets-css-and-javascript-js-to-a-drupal-8-module)) - defines global Open Y drupal asset libraries
 * openy.permissions.yml - defines global Open Y permissions
 * openy.services.yml ([documentation](https://www.drupal.org/docs/8/api/services-and-dependency-injection/structure-of-a-service-file)) - if you are introducing a service that is needed by all (or majority of) Open Y modules add it here and store the service class file at `openy/src` directory